 Follow this link to nominate yourself

-The goal of the two-and-a-half day symposium is to introduce outstanding researchers and innovators (aproximately 0-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate collaboration in engineering for development, the transfer of new techniques and approaches across disciplinary boundaries and the establishment of contacts among the next generation of engineering leaders.
+The goal of the two-and-a-half day symposium is to introduce outstanding researchers and innovators working in the international development field (aproximately 0-20 years post-doc, or equivalent experience in industry) to each other, and through this interaction facilitate collaboration in engineering for development, the transfer of new techniques and approaches across disciplinary boundaries and the establishment of contacts among the next generation of engineering leaders and beyond.

-The event will be made up of three multidisciplinary and interactive workshop-style sessions that explore the overall theme of WASHing away inequalities.
+The event will be made up of three multidisciplinary and interactive workshop-style sessions that explore the overall theme of 'From feeding people to nourishing people'.
 Participants are obliged to attend every session to maximise the opportunity to make new contacts and build collaborative relationships.

 To ensure there is a balance of formal and informal networking opportunities, social activities are organised.